Scholarships for Master's Programs

 Solstice MFA in Creative Writing Program Fellowships & Scholarships

-The Kurt Brown Fellowship
+The Kurt Brown Fellowship for Diverse Voices

 Through the generous support of Laure-Anne Bosselaar (wife of the late Kurt Brown) and family, Lee Hope, and the Solstice Institute, the Solstice MFA Program is able to award The Kurt Brown Fellowship to support an incoming student of diverse background or experience who also demonstrates financial need.
 The Fellowship provides a $1,500 tuition discount to a first-semester student who begins the program during the summer residency/fall semester.